Schema architecture

 childrenarrayNoRecursive array of tokens and/or nested token groups.

-Like tokens, displayName, description, and status are optional.
+Like tokens, name, description, and status are optional.
 Children inherit tokenType, category, and status from the parent group when they omit their own values.

 Theme